jnozzi/cocoadev.com/SiteContent/General/DevelopmentvsDeployment.markdown

 ----

-On [[PowerPC]], the awakeFromNib method is not called in either case.
+On General/PowerPC, the awakeFromNib method is not called in either case.

 The signature of your -init method is wrong.
 You have it returning void, but it must return the initialized object.
 On intel with a release build, you're probably getting 'lucky' in that the pointer you ought to have returned happened to be in the return register anyway.